ujwallonarkar04/TextAnalysis-URL-Extractor/README.md

 ## Data Analysis
 - Perform textual analysis on the extracted texts.
-- Compute variables specified in the "Text Analysis.docx" file.
 - Use Python programming for the data analysis.

 ## Variables